pyth-network/pyth-crosschain/target_chains/solana/README.md

 # Devnet deployment

-The program is currently deployed on Devnet with addresses:
+The program is currently deployed on Devnet and Eclipse Testnet with addresses:

 - `HDwcJBJXjL9FpJ7UBsYBtaDjsBUhuLCUYoz3zr8SWWaQ` for the Wormhole receiver
 - `rec5EKMGg6MxZYaMdyBfgwp4d5rB9T1VQH5pJv5LtFJ` for the Pyth receiver